joshimanish1986/bitbuy-assignment/README.md

 # bitbuy-assignment

+# Pre-requisite: JDK8+ and maven should be installed in machine

 Download the code

-Run mvn clean install in the folder with the pom.xml file
+Using commnd line, in the folder where the pom.xml file exists, run command :-  mvn clean install

+From target folder run command :-  java -jar bitbuy-0.0.1-SNAPSHOT.jar

 For positive test cases, please use the below API endpoints and sample request to test in the given order using Postman:-